-Email supports quick communication among those that might be worlds apart, enabling users to attach, transmit and access messages as well as other assets.
-However, depending upon the industry in which the organization operates, there may be specific rules that govern email’s use.
+Email supports quick communication among those that might be worlds apart, enabling users to attach, transmit, and access messages as well as other assets.
+However, depending upon the industry in which the organization operates, there may be specific rules that govern the use of email.
 Healthcare is among the most prominent examples.

-Hospitals, doctors and other practitioners are privy to sensitive patient information which they must keep safe.
-The Fox Group noted that healthcare providers are increasingly using email to connect with patients and discuss medical conditions and treatments.
+Hospitals, doctors, and other practitioners are privy to sensitive patient information that must be kept safe.
+Healthcare providers are increasingly using email to connect with patients and discuss medical conditions and treatments.
 These providers must use email in a way that is compliant with industry rules.